Undiagnosed ADHD could be the reason your antidepressants aren’t working

 The FDA is looking to approve the use of psilocybin and MDMA for treatment-resistant depression (TRD), major depressive disorder (MDD), and post-traumatic stress disorder (PTSD) because psychedelic medications provide far better results than traditional antidepressants (Psychiatric Times).
 For patients with “treatment-resistant” mood disorders, the benefits of these medications far outweigh the potential dangers.
 For depression patients who feel hopeless, these medications could be life-saving.

-While there are more studies and trials that are needed before psilocybin, MDMA, and LSD can be used as a mood-altering medication, ketamine is available now.
+While more studies and trials are needed before psilocybin, MDMA, and LSD can be used as mood-altering medication, ketamine is a psychedelic treatment available now in Rapid City.
 It is important that you receive ketamine from a mental health professional who has experience treating patients with similar psychiatric symptoms.

 To get started, meet with a mental health practitioner who offers ketamine or Spravato, such as at Manlove Brain and Body Health, to determine if ketamine is right for you.
 Please know that ketamine may not be right for everyone.
 For example, patients with psychosis or bipolar disorder must be working with a prescriber and taking medications appropriately, as ketamine alone can worsen both conditions.

-We are excited about the promising results that have been found thus far regarding additional psychedelic medications and are working with researchers at the University of Rochester to develop a pilot program.
-Our team of mental health professionals is always looking for the best treatments for our patients.
-If these additional psychedelic medications continue to provide consistent, positive results, we hope to add them to our mental health treatment solutions to help our patients feel better and live happier.
+We are excited about the promising results regarding additional psychedelic medications and are working with researchers at the University of Rochester to develop a pilot program.
+Our team of mental health professionals is always looking for the best depression treatments for our patients.
+If these additional psychedelic treatments continue to provide consistent, positive results, we hope to add them to our mental health treatment solutions to help our Rapid City patients feel better and live happier.

 Sign up for our newsletter to get the latest updates on cutting-edge depression, anxiety, and PTSD treatments.